freemansoft/ESP8266/LinkSprite-R1/README.md

 * OTA wireless upload

 ### Programming weirdness ###
-* The default serial monitor prior to programming was 74880.
+* The default serial monitor prior to programming runs 74880 bps.
 I found that in some situations I had to go back to that speed.
+* Close the serial monitor before trying to program.
+* Remember to move the pgm/run jumper to the correct position.
 * I had to unplug/plg the power to get to reliably switch between _program_ and _run_
 * The upload speed was 115200.
 * I found compilation slow on my Windows 10 machine.
 Dispabling Windows Defender for the compilation folders sped up the operation